The logo of Wynncraft's main mod

 Fabric v.
 Forge v.
 Others

-Currently, within the modding system, fabric is the go-to ecosystem for client side modification within server connected contexts.
+Currently, within the modding ecosystem, Fabric is the go-to choice for client-side modifications on unmodified servers.
 The vast majority of active development, within a Wynncraft context, occurs within the Fabric ecosystem.

 This is not to say that there are not alternatives.
-Many current wynn mods are translated into the (neo)forge ecosystem, which technically remains an option.
-But this is a worse choice, in general, than just running things in/with fabric since that is the most tested ecosystem and where most active development occurs.
+Many current Wynn mods are available in the (Neo)Forge ecosystem, which technically remains an option.
+However, this is generally a worse choice than running things with Fabric, since that is the most tested ecosystem and where most active development occurs.
 The same goes for obscure and/or deprecated ecosystems such as liteloader.

 Prism v.
 Modrinth v.
 CurseForge v.
 Others